-"Conflicting Product" means any product, method or process, system or service of any person or organization other than the Company that is the same as, similar to or interchangeable with any product, method or process, system or service involving prostones, prostone compounds or derivates, or any prostone-related technology.
+"Conflicting Product" means any product, method or process, system or service of any person or organization other than the Company that is the same as, similar to or interchangeable with any product, method or process, system or service that was provided or under development by the Company or any of its Affiliates at the time Executive's employment with the Company terminates, or about which Executive acquired any Confidential Information or developed any Executive Work Product.

-"Conflicting Organization" means any person or organization which is engaged in research on or development, production, marketing, licensing, selling, servicing or other commercialization of any Conflicting Product.
+"Conflicting Organization" means any person or organization which is engaged in research on or development, production, marketing, licensing, selling or servicing of any Conflicting Product.

-5.13 Non-Solicitation
+5.12 Non-Solicitation

-For twelve (12) months after termination of employment with the Company for any reason, Employee shall not directly or indirectly solicit or hire, or assist any other person in soliciting or hiring, any person employed by the Company (as of the date of Employee's termination) or any person who, as of the date of Employee's termination, was in the process of being recruited by the Company, or induce any such employee to terminate his or her employment with the Company.
+For a period of twelve (12) months after termination of employment with the Company for any reason, Executive shall not directly or indirectly solicit or hire, or assist any other person in soliciting or hiring, any person employed by the Company (as of the date of Executive's termination) or any person who, as of the date of Executive's termination, was in the process of being recruited by the Company, or induce any such employee to terminate his or her employment with the Company.

-5.14 Judicial Enforcement
+5.13 Judicial Enforcement

-In the event of a breach or violation of any provision of this Article 5 by Employee, the parties agree that, in addition to any other remedies it may have, the Company shall be entitled to equitable relief for specific performance, and Employee hereby agrees and acknowledges that the Company has no adequate remedy at law for the breach of the employment covenants contained herein.
+In the event of a breach or violation of any provision of this Article 5 by Executive, the parties agree that, in addition to any other remedies it may have, the Company shall be entitled to equitable relief for specific performance, and Executive hereby agrees and acknowledges that the Company has no adequate remedy at law for the breach of the employment covenants contained herein.